DAM-Finance/dReservoir_EVM/readme.md

 Other key features:

-1. **Stability rate** As with the MakerDAO protocol, we charge a variable interest rate, which compounds on a per second basis as a percentage of total borrowing.
+1. **Accumulated rate** As with the MakerDAO protocol, we charge a variable interest rate, which compounds on a per second basis as a percentage of total borrowing.
 The existence of the interest rate -- which can be set to zero if necessary but cannot be negative -- is to manage the supply/demand curve for dPRIME and help with peg stability.
 2. **Liquidations and auctions** Unhealthy vaults will be liquidated and auctioned off to keepers.
 We are using an adapted version of the MakerDAO (cat.sol)[https://github.com/makerdao/dss/blob/master/src/cat.sol] for our auction process.
 To incentivise liquidation a liquidation discount will be offered.
 3. **Oracle price feeds** For delayed hourly updates to protfolio values.
 4. **Accepted collateral** We can update the accepted collateral list.
 Add new collateral, remove existing collateral or update propeties of existing collateral types.